solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Flexible Server is also managed by the Azure platform, but it exposes more control to the user.
-Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B1MS Azure VM tier and is optimized for workloads that do not continually use the CPU.
+Cost management is one of the major advantages of Flexible Server: it supports a *burstable* tier, which is based on the B-series Azure VM tier and is optimized for workloads that do not continually use the CPU.
 Just like Single Server, [Flexible Server can also be paused.](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-restart-stop-start-server-cli)